alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ### exchangeOfferHandler

-The exchangeOfferHandler function is responsible for retrieving proposal from the user seat, which will be useful to verify if it is a buy or sell order.
+The `exchangeOfferHandler` function is responsible for retrieving proposal from the user seat, which will be useful to verify if it is a buy or sell order.

-There is also the necessity to validate if the brands of the Asset and Price are the same as the ones defined when contract was instantiated because ...
+There is also the necessity to validate if the brands of the Asset and Price are the same as the ones defined when contract was instantiated.
+That is done in order to eliminate the possibility of a user submitting an offer with a different brand than the one defined specifically for the Asset and Price.
+Without this validaton, if contract deployed with Asset brand as moola and Price brand as simolean, a user could submit an offer with Asset brand as simolean and Price brand as moola, which would be invalid.

-After identifying the type of order that is being submited, the swapIfCanTradeAndUpdateBook method will be called, where the order of the map of user seats passed as arguments will defer because ...
+After identifying the type of order that is being submited, the `swapIfCanTradeAndUpdateBook` method will be called, where the order of the map of user seats passed as arguments, where 1 argument is the map of user seats that will be used to find a counteroffer, and the other argument is the map of user seats that will be used to store the new order.

-The swapIfCanTradeAndUpdateBook is responsible for updating the maps of buys and sells orders based on the returned object from the swapIfCanTrade method ...
+The `swapIfCanTradeAndUpdateBook` is responsible for updating the maps of buys and sells orders based on the returned object from the `swapIfCanTrade` method - if it was able to find a counteroffer and execute the trade, the counteroffer will be returned and it will be removed from the map, otherwise, undefined will be returned and the order will be added to the map.

-ToDo: complete the sentences above

 ```jsx
   // The invitation handler will retrieve the offer proposal and based on it,